joaomilho/what-is-programming-curry-on/README.md

 Also Dijkstra has critized harshly the role of analogy in programming courses:

-> It is the most common way of trying to cope with novelty: by means of metaphors and analogies we try to link the new to the old, the novel to the familiar.
-Under sufficiently slow and gradual change, it works reasonably well; in the case of a sharp discontinuity, however, the method breaks down: though we may glorify it with the name "common sense", our past experience is no longer relevant, the analogies become too shallow, and the metaphors become more misleading than illuminating.
-This is the situation that is characteristic for the "radical" novelty.
+> It is the most common way of trying to cope with novelty: by means of metaphors and analogies we try to link the … the novel to the familiar.
+Under sufficiently slow and gradual change, it works reasonably well; in the case of a sharp discontinuity, however, the method breaks down: though we may glorify it with the name "common sense", our past experience is no longer relevant, the analogies become too shallow … more misleading than illuminating.
-> …
+>
-> The educational dogma seems to be that everything is fine as long as the student does not notice that he is learning something really new; more often than not, the student's impression is indeed correct.
-I consider the failure of an educational practice to prepare the next generation for the phenomenon of radical novelties a serious shortcoming.
+> … The educational dogma seems to be that everything is fine as long as the student does not notice that he is learning something really new; more often than not, the student's impression is indeed correct.
+I consider the failure … to prepare the next generation for … radical novelties a serious shortcoming.
 >
 > -- <cite>Edsger W. Dijkstra, On the cruelty of really teaching computing science</cite> <sup>25</sup>

 But again, the dangers of analogy only materialize when the ladder is not thrown away.
 And given the educational benefits of analogical thinking and even the possibility that we can't really get rid of it, we should instead focus more on clarifying the "relevant features" of any analogy introduced.

-One such clear discussion of OOP is presented by Antero Taivalsaari, in "Classes vs. Prototypes: Some Philosophical and Historical Observations"<sup>23</sup>.
+One such clear discussion of OOP is presented by Antero Taivalsaari, in "Classes vs. Prototypes"<sup>23</sup>.
 OO seems to embody the platonic scheme for a very simple reason: a lot of our practical work is related to the problem of ontology.
 That is, we need to define what are the elementary elements in our applications, their names, their functions and their relations.
 Once this is recognized one can throw away the analogy.
 Recognizing clearly the relevant features also helps us advance, for Antero argues that the development of a more scientific understanding on how we classify things, based on contemporary cognitive psychology, leads to something similar to prototype-based OOP instead.

 ## Final remarks